kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

-# Set Up an mTLS Gateway and Expose Workloads Behind It
+# Set Up an mTLS Gateway

-Learn how to set up an mTLS Gateway in Istio and use it to expose a workload.
+Learn how to set up an mTLS Gateway in Istio.

 ## Context